liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone2-step1.md

 ## Next Step

-The first time you run the tests, you will get failure from missing files.
+The first time you run the tests, you will get failures from missing files.
 See [Milestone 2: Fix & Restest](milestone2-step2.md) to continue.